hanoii/git-workflow/README.md

 > Additional types are not mandated by the Conventional Commits specification,
 > and have no implicit effect in Semantic Versioning (unless they include a
 > BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide
-> additional contextual information and is contained within parenthesis, e.g.,
+> additional contextual information and is contained within parentheses, e.g.,
 > `feat(parser): add ability to parse arrays`.

 [cc]: https://www.conventionalcommits.org/